Beachwood

 variable font sample

-When the NFL’s Cleveland Rams moved to Los Angeles in 1946, they became the first professional sports team west of the Mississippi.
+When the NFL’s Rams moved from Cleveland to Los Angeles in 1946, they became the first professional sports team west of the Mississippi.

 numbering extras